World’s largest virtual agentic engineering & quality conference

 Note

-Note: Run your mobile app tests at scale across 3000+ browsers and OS combinations.
-Try TestMu AI Now!
+Note: Run your mobile app tests at scale across 10,000+ real devices and OS combinations.
+Start Testing Free

 What Are Mobile Device Management Tools?

-Mobile device management tools are software solutions that help organizations manage mobile devices from a centralized platform, providing control over device configuration, application management, access restrictions, and data protection across all devices.
+Mobile device management tools are software platforms that centrally control device configuration, application management, access restrictions, and data protection across enrolled endpoints.

 They also ensure uniform configurations, OS versions, and security settings on devices used for app development, QA, and mobile automation testing, reducing inconsistencies during test execution.